 Pan for Gold

 You can pan for gold in a few parks, including part of the Whiskeytown National Recreation Area in California and Wrangell-St. Elias National Park and Preserve in Alaska.
-If you aren't traveling to Alaska or Whiskeytown, leave your gold pans in your garage; you aren't allowed to go prospecting in US national parks.
+If you aren't traveling to Alaska or Whiskeytown, leave your gold pans in your garage; prospecting is not permitted in other US national parks.

 Gather Wood, Nuts, Berries or Fruit

-Individual parks may allow you to collect nuts, fruit and berries for your own consumption or to gather deadwood for a small fire, but you need to ask a park ranger about park policies before you head into the woods.
+Individual parks may allow you to collect nuts, fruit, and berries for your own consumption or to gather deadwood for a small fire, but you should ask a ranger about park policies before you head into the woods.
 In general, park visitors cannot gather wood or edibles in national parks.

 Feed Wild Animals

-Feeding wild animals encourages them to seek out more "people food," but some park visitors haven't paid attention to Yogi Bear or to any of the information provided by park rangers.
+Feeding wild animals encourages them to seek out more "people food."
 Please do not feed any wild animals, especially bears.
 Use park-provided bear boxes to store your food.
 Never leave food in your car or tent.

 Climb, Walk on or Deface Structures, Rock Formations or Cultural Artifacts

 Shouldn't park visitors know enough to stay off of monuments, fragile rock formations or other structures?
 Apparently not.
 In 2013, a woman vandalized the Lincoln Memorial in Washington, DC.
 The same year, park rangers found graffiti carved into saguaro cactus plants in Arizona.
 It is illegal to deface, vandalize, alter, carve, climb on or walk on any natural object, monument or structure in a national park.